Chandelier309/WHU_fast_assessment_for_teaching/README.md

 You can simply run them on your computer through python 3.5+

-Both automatic_assessment.py and professional_courses_scraper.py are based on Chromedriver; while optional_courses_scraper.py is directly achieved by the package: request.
+Both automatic_assessment.py and professional_courses_scraper.py are based on Selenium and Chromedriver; while optional_courses_scraper.py is directly achieved by the package: request.

 Beautifulsoup is not used.